 The answer is an adaptive program that ticks four important boxes:

 This offers teachers, and their students, the best of what digital learning can provide for subject teaching.
 It meets the diverse demands of today’s classroom, in a way that only modern technology can.

-Back in 2014, in his book Digital Leadership: Changing Paradigms for Changing Times, well-known educator and author Eric Sheninger wrote: “Possibly one of the most important shifts needed in schools is to provide individualized and personalized learning experiences to students”.
+Back in 2014, in his book Digital Leadership: Changing Paradigms for Changing Times, well known educator and author Eric Sheninger wrote “Possibly one of the most important shifts needed in schools is to provide individualised and personalised learning experiences to students”.

-The benefits of personalized learning are many and well documented.
-Delivering it in a grade-level English class, made up of different learner types, varying abilities, and a range of needs for support, extension, and everything in between can be a challenge.
+The benefits of personalised learning are many, and well documented.
+Delivering it in a grade-level English class, made up of different learner types, varying abilities, and a range of needs for support, extension, and everything in between, can be a challenge.

 However, this shift is now underway, and in many cases has already happened, facilitated by developments in software technology that are making it easy.
 Artificial intelligence has made its way into school classrooms, in the form of adaptive software programs.

 An adaptive program can take best-practice and evidence-based pedagogical approaches, and tailor them for every student in the class.
-It is designed to personalize instruction for optimal individual learning outcomes.
+It is designed to personalise instruction for optimal individual learning outcomes.

 Well-built adaptive programs use advanced algorithms, iterative assessment, and predictive analytics to modify the delivery of content.
-They respond to individual student performance in real-time, and differentiate and customize the learning experience to an individual’s needs.
+They respond to individual student performance in real time, and differentiate and customise the learning experience to an individual’s needs.